Romanization of Korean: Primorsky Committee romanization

 J and w are semivowels used before vowels to make diphthongs (e.g. ja for ㅑ and wy for ㅟ).
 Y is a short vowel used after vowels to make diphthongs (e.g. oy for ㅚ and йy for ㅢ).
-An apostrophe (') is used to prevent occurrences of ng that aren't meant to represent ㅇ from being read this way, for example chen'ge for 천거 (without the apostrophe, ambiguous with 청어).
+An apostrophe (') is used to prevent occurrences of ng that are not meant to represent ㅇ from being read this way, for example chen'ge for 천거 (distinguishing it from 청어).

 Moscow romanization

 The Moscow romanization scheme was published around the same time as the Maritime Committee scheme in 1931.